 Total Project Benefits are the projected Project Benefits to be achieved during the entire term of this Agreement.

 B. Project Benefits Summary.
 Subject to the terms and conditions of this Agreement, JCI guarantees that Customer will achieve a total of $2,485,903 in Utility Cost Avoidance and $37,200 in Operations and Maintenance Cost Avoidance.
-Customer should receive $554,150 in Rebates/IRA Direct Pay but will not be guaranteed -is included in the table to show the potential for Total Project Benefits of $3,077,252 as set forth in the Total Project Benefits Table below.
+Customer should receive $554,150 in Rebates/IRA Direct Pay but will not be guaranteed -however is included in the table to show the potential for Total Project Benefits of $3,077,252 as set forth in the Total Project Benefits Table below.

 Total Project Benefits